Ochaco Uraraka: Voice actresses

 Ayane Sakura (left) and Luci Christian (right) voiced Ochaco in the original Japanese version and English dub, respectively.

-Ochaco Uraraka is voiced by Ayane Sakura in the original Japanese version and Luci Christian in the English dub.
+Ochaco Uraraka is voiced by Ayane Sakura in the original Japanese version, and Luci Christian in the English dub.
 Sakura said she strongly desired to portray Ochaco.
 In another interview, Sakura thought Ochaco was a strong-willed character in the first season, and when Ochaco entered her school, UA High School, she was not experienced in actual combat.
-Sakura said that as Ochaco grew, she could handle more things.
+Sakura said as Ochaco grew, she could handle more things.
 Sakura thought part of Ochaco's nature did not change, but she wondered if Ochaco's behaviour showed her self-confidence based on her experiences.
 Sakura remarked that although she had been portraying Ochaco for more than six years, as tension built up in My Hero Academia, Ochaco grew from a character centred on fun school life to one where she had become increasingly wiser.
-At that point, she felt that Ochaco, as a hero, eventually rescued other heroes.
-When Sakura was with Misato Fukuen, Himiko Toga's actress Sakura said that, regarding their roles, it was difficult to ignore Himiko when she played Ochaco in the seventh season.
-Sakura cried when she was recording the 20th episode of the seventh season with Fukuen and said that the image of Himiko had become deeply ingrained in her mind.
+At that point, she felt Ochaco, as a hero, eventually rescued other heroes.
+When Sakura was with Misato Fukuen, Himiko Toga's actress, Sakura said that, regarding their roles, it was difficult to ignore Himiko when she played Ochaco in the seventh season.
+Sakura cried when she was recording the 20th episode of the seventh season with Fukuen and said the image of Himiko had become deeply ingrained in her mind.
 She said she could not remember much because she could not see the script through her tears.

-Luci Christian affirmed that she had not read the manga, but she was surprised to learn that Ochaco was strong.
-She said that at the time of dubbing My Hero Academia, she did not know she would act based on having portrayed other anime characters.
+Luci Christian affirmed she had not read the manga, but she was surprised to learn Ochaco was strong.
+She said at the time of dubbing My Hero Academia, she did not know she would act based on having portrayed other anime characters.
 She was delighted in moulding the personalities and voices of the characters she portrayed.
-She asked questions about the characters she was portraying, and she adjusted her performance based on what her director answered.
+She asked questions about the characters she was portraying, and adjusted her performance based on what her director answered.
 She further said she already knew what Ochaco should sound like, such as in the speech she gives to plead for fellow student Izuku's return in the sixth season.
-She said that she thinks deeply about the framework of the character's voice instead of the situation the character is in.
+She said she thinks deeply about the framework of the character's voice instead of the situation the character is in.
 She also remarked that being involved in the series changed her life as she reflected on the journey to voice her character.
-When Christian was with Leah Clark, Himiko's English actress Christian said that reflecting on Himiko's backstory felt painful, and circumstances similar to what Himiko faces were true for young people.
-According to Christian, people who do not grow up in a life they enjoy choose another way to fulfil their desires.
-Clark compared this to situations people in the LGBT community face when they are young.
-She affirmed that as she was working on the seventh season, she did not know about Toga's fate until Christian accidentally revealed it to her.
+In a joint interview with Christian and Himiko's English actress Leah Clark, both actresses stated that they viewed Ochaco and Himiko as foils, with Ochaco being a cheerful popular girl while Himiko was a bullied reject who had to hide her desires.
+Clark stated that she did not know that Himiko would die until Christian accidentally revealed it to her.
+They reflected on a scene where Himiko interrogates Ochaco about whether the villains deserve to be killed, where Ochaco answers "yes" in the moment but eventually becomes the only hero who tries to understand Himiko.